 Godfrey Hewitt Mobility Award

-Godfrey M. Hewitt (1940-2013) was President of the European Society for Evolutionary Biology (ESEB) from 1999-2001.
+Godfrey Hewitt (1940-2013) was President of the European Society for Evolutionary Biology (ESEB) from 1999-2001.
 He was exceptionally influential in evolutionary biology both through his research and through his mentoring of young scientists.
 He was also a great believer in seeing organisms in their environment first-hand and in exchanges of ideas between labs.
-Therefore, ESEB has decided to offer, annually, mobility grants for young scientists in his name.
+Therefore, ESEB annually offers mobility grants for young scientists in his name.

-More information about Godfrey M. Hewitt is available at the University of East Anglia, at Wikipedia, and at the Evolution Tree – The Academic Genealogy of Evolutionary Biology.
+More information about Godfrey M. Hewitt is available at Wikipedia and at the Evolution Tree – The Academic Genealogy of Evolutionary Biology.

 Call for Applications

-The award is open to PhD students or postdoctoral scientists who are, at the closing date for applications, both within 6 years of the start date of their PhD and ESEB members.
+The award is open to PhD students or postdoctoral scientists who are, at the closing date for applications, within 6 years of the start date of their PhD and ESEB members.
+In addition, applicants will be considered who are more than 6 years from the start of their PhD if they have had career breaks, worked part-time, or for other reasons have not worked continuously.
+Applicants who have previously received a Godfrey Hewitt mobility award are not eligible.
 The maximum single award will be 2000 Euros.
 It must be used to support fieldwork or a period of research at a lab that you have not previously visited.
 There is no restriction on the country of residence or nationality of the applicant.
-A report will be required after one year, by which time the funds must have been used.
+A report will be required after one year, except an extension has been granted as mentioned below.

-Applications will be considered by a committee chaired by Roger Butlin.
-The aim will be to announce decisions before the end of March 2016.
+Applications will be considered by a committee chaired by Constantino Macias Garcia.
+The aim will be to announce decisions before the end of March 2022.
+In previous rounds, success rates have been between 20 and 40%.

 The committee will consider the following key criteria: